Rhyming and Stealing

 • trouble and strife: wife

-On the next level, there’s no semantic relationship to follow, only the rhyme.
+At the next level, there’s no semantic relationship to follow, only the rhyme.
 Some examples are:

 • apples and pears: stairs